 This is optional, but boy is it impressive.
 If you don’t have crème fraîche you can substitute sour cream or plain yogurt.

 In Ireland many people just used unwhipped heavy cream for this decorative swirl.

 Tips for Perfect Pea and Mint Soup

 This recipe makes a thick soup.
 When peas are blended they naturally thicken the soup.

-If you prefer thinner soups, add another ½ to a full cup of stock.
+If you prefer thinner soups, add another ½ to a full cup of stock or water.

 I always have a packet of frozen peas in my freezer so this soup is easy to pull together on a busy weeknight.

 Mint is a great herb to grow in a pot.
 If you grow it in your garden, be aware that it proliferates easily and can take over your garden.
 I think it’s best to contain it in a pot.